ameen-ansarii/Algorand-Carpool/README.md

 **Selected from RIFT 2026 Hackathon: Decentralized Finance (DeFi) / P2P Transportation**

-Centralized ride-sharing platforms like Uber and Lyft charge drivers 25-30% commission on every ride, impose opaque pricing algorithms, and maintain complete control over user funds.
+Centralized ride sharing platforms like Uber and Lyft charge drivers 25-30% commission on every ride, impose opaque pricing algorithms, and maintain complete control over user funds.
 This creates:
 - **High Fees:** Drivers lose significant income to platform fees
 - **Lack of Trust:** Centralized payment processing with no transparency
 - **Single Point of Failure:** Platform outages can halt entire operations
 - **Data Privacy Concerns:** Personal and financial data controlled by corporations

-**RIDE's Solution:** By leveraging Algorand smart contracts as an escrow layer, RIDE eliminates the middleman, reduces fees to near-zero (only network fee), and ensures trustless, transparent coordination between drivers and riders.
+**PeerPool's Solution:** By leveraging Algorand smart contracts as an escrow layer, RIDE eliminates the middleman, reduces fees to near-zero (only network fee), and ensures trustless, transparent coordination between drivers and riders.

 ---